steveloughran/cloudstore/README.md

 the output: we do not dare change the behaviour or output for this reason.
 * And the shell removes stack traces on failures, making it of "limited value" when things don't work.
-And object stores are fairly fussy to get working, primarily due to authentication.
-(Note: HDFS needs Keberos Auth, which has its own issues &mdash; which is why I wrote KDiag).
+And object stores are fairly fussy to get working, primarily due to authentication, classpath and network settings

 ## Command `storediag`